ammarhakim/ammar-simjournal/je/je32/je32-vlasov-test-ptcl.rst

 :math:`t=20`.

 In the resonant case the velocity increases with time and the phase-space orbit is a spiral.
-Eventually the velocity increases to a point and the test-particle picture breaks down.
+Eventually the velocity increases so much that the test-particle picture breaks down.

 .. figure:: c3-oscc-E-cmp.png